intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/MiniCPM-V-2/README.md

 ### 4. Running examples

 ```
-python ./generate.py --repo-id-or-model-path MODEL_PATH --prompt 'What is in the image?'
+python ./generate.py --prompt 'What is in the image?'
 ```

 Arguments info: